Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - 7-inch strands: 53%

-Unfortunately, the Simplicity S65 wasn’t as good on carpet, which isn’t surprising because of its lowish airflow levels, thin brush roll, and no anti-tangle system.
+Unfortunately, the Simplicity S65 wasn’t as good on carpet, which isn’t surprising given its lowish airflow levels, thin brush roll, and lack of an anti-tangle system.

-I wouldn’t recommend this for cleaning large quantities of hair, or you’ll have to use a scissor to dislodge them.
+I wouldn’t recommend this for cleaning large quantities of hair, or you’ll have to use scissors to dislodge them.

 Fortunately, the brush roll is detachable, making this task more straightforward.